Novfals-202/stud-attendo/README.md

 1. Clone this repository.
 2. Navigate to the `server` directory and run `npm install` to install server dependencies.
 3. Navigate to the `client` directory and run `npm install` to install client dependencies.
-4. Set up a MongoDB database and configure the connection in `server/config/db.js`.
+4. Set up a MongoDB database and configure the connection in `env`.
-5. Set up Cloudinary for image storage and configure the connection in `server/config/cloudinary.js`.
+5. Set up Cloudinary for image storage and configure the connection in `env`.
-6. In the `server/config/keys.js` file, set up your JWT secret key.
+6. In the `env` file, set up your JWT secret key.
+7. Just copy the env,sample and create .env file and paste the value .
-7. Run `npm start` in both the `server` and `client` directories to start the application.
+8. Run `npm start` in both the `server` and `client` directories to start the application.

 ## Usage